 15. Riverwalk Boating Company

 Did you know you can rent a mini powerboat for two to cruise Tampa’s waterways?
-Riverwalk Boating Company rents these cute two-seaters which start at $40 for a half hour up to $90 for two hours.
+Riverwalk Boating Company rents these cute two-seaters which start at $79 for an hour or $149 for two hours.
 Pick up your rental along the Riverwalk and then head out on a self-guided adventure in any direction you choose.
 The boats go between 10-20mph, so plan for a relaxed trip on the water with your love.

 16. Drive-In movies

 For a nostalgic date, pack snacks and park the car for an old school date night at the local drive-in.
-Multiple drive-in move theaters are accessible from Tampa including Funlan Drive-In, Ruskin Family Drive-In, and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
+Multiple drive-in move theaters are accessible from Tampa including Ruskin Family Drive-In and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
 Admission is affordable at $6-$7/adult for both movies being screened that evening.